gunesaydin/firmanibuyut-frontend/README.md

 Established remote DB connection, and played around a little bit about how to handle queries.
 I'm not completely sure yet, so I will code min requirements tomorrow and than hop into the frontend.
 I want this to be something different than the previous version, I want to practice new designs.

+## Day 1:

+Created React frontend of my app.
+Mainly spent time roughly designing its architecture, then styling and navbar component.

+I was not in a comfortable working environment, and it effects my productivity.

+## Day 2:

+Added footer and login components to my frontend.
+Considered bootstrap and semantic for styling, but decided to go with styling components on my own.
+I lack CSS skills and it becomes such a huge burden for me every time, why not challenge myself and learn it?

+Again, I had to work outside.
+I was able to consantrate a little better today, but still I would prefer my own desk.
+Hopefully I will be able to work from my desktop tomorrow.